mgm7734/Peggy/docs/src/index.md

 Features:

 - pretty good syntax error messages.
-- detects and correctly handles left-recursion
+- detects indirect left-recursive rules during compilation.
+Only left-recursive rules pay a performance cost
 - both combinator functions and a macro are provided

 A [`Peggy.Parser`](@ref) is function that takes a string as input and returns its parsed value.